 The Grand Champion Rose's winning combination of beauty and toughness is magnified by even more qualities, including:

+• Fragrant flowers.
 The traditional rose fragrance has been bred out of many modern-day roses, in lieu of creating beautiful, long-lasting flowers.
 But The Grand Champion Rose has delightfully fragrant blossoms that perfume the air in your garden or in your home as cut flowers.

+• Thick growth.
 You'll enjoy dense foliage on The Grand Champion Rose.
 As a deciduous shrub, the leaves will not persist throughout winter, but during the growing season this plant fills in flower beds and borders with its lush growth.

+• Drought tolerance.
 It's quite uncommon to find a drought-tolerant rose, but The Grand Champion takes home the trophy for its efficient use of water.

 Annual flowers definitely add a color pop to any landscape, but they have to be replaced every year '– at the expenditure of both time and money.
 Plant The Grand Champion Rose and you'll have color all season long from a perennial plant that performs year after year!
 It's classified as a "shrub rose," which means that it produces dense growth on plants that are typically as wide as they are tall.
 This makes The Grand Champion Rose a lovely choice for creating a flowering hedge by using multiple plants spaced in a row.
 It also creates billowy mounds of color when planted as a single specimen plant, and it's a perfect cottage-garden plant.